 Upon acceptance, research students will be assigned to a supervisor with whom they will determine the nature and scope or the precise research topic.
-The students will also be assigned a mentor, to provide them support with any pastoral issues.
+The student may also be assigned a second supervisor for additional support.
 The final title of the thesis is approved by the supervisor and communicated to the College on the examination entry form.

 For full-time students the minimum period of study is normally three years for the PhD degree.
 For those studying on a part-time basis, the College will prescribe a minimum period of attendance appropriate to the particular circumstances.

-As a postgraduate student of the University of London, a postgraduate registered at Imperial College has access to all the research facilities of the federal university, including postgraduate seminars.
-He or she may, for instance, use without charge the extensive Library of the Institute of Germanic Studies (School of Advanced Study, University of London), that of the School of Slavonic Studies at University College London, the Spanish history holdings of the Library of King's College London or of the London School of Economics and Political Science and the Translation Studies holdings at University College, London.
-Furthermore, the world-famous British Library is only a short journey away from the South Kensington campus of Imperial College where the Humanities Programme is situated.
+Through the Sconol Access Scheme, a postgraduate student of Imperial College has access to the libraries of the Federal University of London.
+He or she may, for instance, use without charge the extensive Library of the former Institute of Germanic Studies (School of Advanced Study, University of London), now held in the Senate House Library, University of London, that of the School of Slavonic Studies at University College London, the Spanish history holdings of the Library of King's College London or of the London School of Economics and Political Science and the Translation Studies holdings at University College, London.
+Furthermore, the world-famous British Library is only a short journey away from the South Kensington campus of Imperial College where the Centre for Languages, Culture and Communication is situated.

 For those who wish to improve their command of a foreign language or to embark on a new one, day and evening classes at all levels from beginners to advanced are available within the college.
-The languages offered are French, German, Italian, Spanish, Russian, Japanese and Mandarin Chinese.
+The languages offered are Arabic, French, German, Italian, Spanish, Russian, Japanese, Korean and Mandarin Chinese.

 General enquiries should be addressed to: